shivanshdave/2020-432/classes/class01/README.md

 # 432 Spring 2020 Class 01: 2020-01-14

+## Key Materials

+- Today's slides are available in PDF and R Markdown formats.
 - Get help at any time by emailing **431-help at case dot edu**.
 - The main website for the course is https://github.com/THOMASELOVE/2020-432.

-## Today's Slides

-- Today's slides are available in PDF and R Markdown formats.

 ## Today's Announcements